 THESE DAYS the term "blue moon" is most often defined as the second full moon occurring within a single month.
-By a somewhat older definition, it's the third full moon in a season that has a total of four full moons instead of three.
+By a somewhat older definition, it's the third full moon in a season that has four full moons instead of the usual three.
 Either way, it's an out-of-the-ordinary phenomenon that occurs only once every few years.

 "Blue moon" was understood in a much more literal way historically, writes folklorist Philip Hiscock in the pages of Sky & Telescope.
 Once upon a time, it denoted an even rarer phenomenon than an extra full moon in a given month or season, he says, one that has occurred perhaps only once or twice in recorded history: the face of moon appearing to turn bright blue in color.